Two men are dead following shooting at a Reedley shopping center

 Police say an additional SUV was hit by another car and they are looking for that car to find out its involvement in this shooting.

-Reedley Police does have another death case but is labeled as "suspicious in nature."
+Reedley police do have another death case but is labeled as "suspicious in nature."
 That case could turn into a homicide but has not at this time.

 Anyone with information or who witnessed the shooting is asked to call the Reedley Police Department.